pehrs/nrtsearch/local-cluster-test/README.md

 # Simple cluster setup test

-These scripts will use docker to setup one primary, one replica and a grpc-rest-gw
+These scripts will use docker to setup one primary, one replica and a rest gateways for them.

 # Setup